Household Charge Exemptions and Waivers

 OR Owned by an approved charity;

-OR Vacated by the owner by reason of long term mental or physical infirmity.
+OR Vacated by the owner by reason of long term mental or physical infirmity. (note- the legislation does not mention that the house has to be unoccupied)

 If your property falls into one of the exempt categories – you do not need to register it for the Household Charge

-Which People Will be Given a Waiver
+Which People were Given a Waiver

 1. Those in receipt of mortgage interest supplement – (about 18,000 households)